Latest News

 Stock Picking

-Investors who want to know how conflict resolution will affect companies, rather than the markets, may be interested in the share prices of energy producers that produce a lot of oil.
+Investors who want to know how companies, not markets, are affected by a conflict resolution will be interested in the price of energy-based oil producers.

-After the Middle East conflict, shares of Canadian oil sands producers and U.S. shale extractors reached multi-year highs or records.
+The Middle East conflict has pushed the share prices of Canadian oil sands producers, and U.S. shale extractors to multi-year highs or records.

-Any end to hostilities, and any recovery in Middle Eastern oil production and exports, should cause a selloff of these stocks.
-This could lead to a wider pullback in the international oil and gas market.
+A recovery in Middle Eastern oil production and exports could trigger a selloff of these stocks.
+This could lead to a wider pullback in the international oil and natural gas market.

-A genuine peace dividend will not only push oil prices lower but also reshape the spreads, flows, and relative pricing of all energy products.
+A genuine peace dividend would not only push oil prices lower but also reshape the spreads, flows, and relative pricing throughout the entire energy complex.

-Investors who pay attention to these relationships rather than a single price will be in the best position to determine whether the calm in the Middle East signals the beginning of a more affordable and stable energy future.
+Investors will be better able to determine if the calm in the Middle East is the beginning of a new era for energy that's more stable and cheaper.

 You like this column?
-Check out Open Interest, your new essential source for global financial commentary.
+Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn, X and X.

 Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets 7 days a weeks.